 Acupuncture

-An ancient practice which involves the insertion of fine needles into body pressure points, acupuncture has shown some promise in improving symptoms of GAD, even in individuals whose anxiety failed to respond to medication and psychotherapy.
+Acupuncture, an ancient practice involving the insertion of fine needles into body pressure points, has shown some promise in improving Generalized Anxiety Disorder (GAD) symptoms.
+This benefit has been observed even in individuals whose anxiety previously failed to respond to medication and psychotherapy.
 Acupuncture is a safe, natural option that may be incorporated into your anxiety treatment plan at our Florida rehab center.

 Can Anxiety Disorder Be Cured?